mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the [LICENSE](LICENSE) file for more information.

 We hope that the NordVPN WireGuard Configuration Generator simplifies your VPN setup process and enhances your overall NordVPN experience.
 If you have any questions or need further assistance, please don't hesitate to reach out.